 Therapeutic ClassificationsAntineoplastic Agent

 Pharmacologic ClassificationsProteasome Inhibitor

 Carfilzomib injection is used alone or together with other medicines (eg, dexamethasone, lenalidomide) to treat multiple myeloma (a type of bone marrow cancer) in patients who have received other treatments that did not work well.
 It interferes with the growth of cancer cells, which are eventually destroyed by the body.
 Carfilzomib is an antineoplastic agent (cancer medicine).

 This medicine is to be given only by or under the supervision of your doctor.

 A nurse or other trained health professional will give you this medicine in a hospital or cancer clinic.
-This medicine is given through a needle placed in a vein.
+It is given through a needle placed into a vein.